Glossary Terms Directory

 Cost transfer

-After-the-fact reallocation of costs, either salary or nonsalary costs, to a sponsored project within a 120-calendar day period from date of the original transaction.
+After-the-fact reallocation of costs, either salary or non-salary costs, to another FOAPAL within a 120 day period from the close of the month in which the original charge posts to the ledger.

 Cost, unallowable

-A cost not directly chargeable to a federally-sponsored award or includible in the UCSC indirect cost pool calculation.
+A cost not directly chargeable to a federally-sponsored award or includable in the UCSC indirect cost pool calculation.

 Depreciation